risboo6909/fast-statistics/README.md

 Fast-statistics implements all the functionality as the original library but it also works mostly faster and can be compiled to work with Python 2 with no troubles.

-There are few variants of each function usually, one for floats, one for unsigned integers and one for signed integers.
+There are few variants of each function usually exist, one for floats, one for unsigned integers and one for signed integers.

 Pull-requests are welcome!